dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 GCE instance specifically, there was no Ruby at all.
 An interesting fact is that while downloading stuff from the Internet, such as cloning Git repositories, is ultra-fast specially compared to my local VM.
 Compiling, as I chose a shared CPU being cost concious, was considerably slower than in the local VM.
+A good idea would be to increase the CPU speed while compiling and then lower it down once things have settled.
+My lazy self did not allow me to utilise this approach.

 ### 4. Install Rails and NodeJS